头像

 Referee Service:

-Research Policy, Journal of Population Economics, Social Science & Medicine, Economic Modelling, Journal of Medical Internet Research, Frontiers in Public Health, China Economic Review, China & World Economy, Review of Development Economics, China Economic Journal, The Journal of the economics of ageing, Comparative migration studies, Applied economics letters, JMIR Research Protocols, JMIR Public Health and Surveillance, 经济学(季刊)
+Organization Science, Research Policy, Journal of Population Economics, Economic Development and Cultural Change, Social Science & Medicine, Economic Modelling, Journal of Medical Internet Research, Frontiers in Public Health, China Economic Review, China & World Economy, Review of Development Economics, China Economic Journal, The Journal of the economics of ageing, Comparative migration studies, Applied economics letters, JMIR Research Protocols, JMIR Public Health and Surveillance, 经济学(季刊)

 Link